ml-in-barcelona/fullstack-reason-react-demo/benchmark/README.md

 The app consists in 5 simple nested components.

-- `node-express-rescript`: Nodejs with Express running JS via Melange app
+- `node-express-rescript`: Nodejs with Express running the JavaScript app's version compiled by Melange (containing Belt, ReScript stdlib and some React leftovers from the compilation)
-- `node-express-js` Nodejs with Express running JS app
+- `node-express-js` Nodejs with Express running the JavaScript app's version (cleanup done by hand)
-- `bun-js` Bun with JS app
+- `bun-js` Bun with JavaScript app's version (cleanup done by hand)
-- `server` OCaml with Dream running server-reason-react app
+- `dream-reason-native` OCaml with Dream running server-reason-react app

 ## Running the benchmark

-Requirements:

-- node
-- bun
-- wrk

 Command to run `wrk -t12 -c400 -d30s http://localhost:xxxx`